Eclalang/Ecla/docs/Libraries/Console.md

 # Console

-Golang package for dealing with consoles.
+Console library is used for dealing with console.

 ## Index